theKashey/awesome-made-by-russians/README.md

 If you want to add project to this list, please, make sure that:

-1. The project was created by the developer born in Russia or self-indicate themself as a part of Russian etnicity.
+1. The project was created by the developer born in Russia or self-indicate themself as a part of Russian ethnicity.
 2. The project has more that 1000 stars on Github.

 If they do, feel free to make a PR!